 Dart leagues in London are split into those played by teams, and those for individuals.

-Although the numbers of teams involved in leagues has dropped considerably in recent years, individual leagues are popular and seemingly fairly healthy.
-Competitive darts was created as a team game, however, and each league remains unique, with their own formats, regulations and traditions.
-If nothing else, the night should always end with somebody presenting you with a plate of glutinous food.
+Although the numbers of teams involved in leagues has dropped considerably in recent years, all is not lost, and team leagues continue aplenty, albeit in smaller numbers than previously.
+Individual leagues are increasingly popular and seemingly very healthy.
+Competitive darts was created as a team game, however, and each league remains unique, with their own formats, quirks and traditions.
+If nothing else, the night should end with somebody presenting you with a plate of orange food.

 Individual leagues